Tenacious D in The Pick of Destiny: Production

 At some point prior to 2003, the band were in negotiations with British studio Working Title Films to write and distribute a Tenacious D film, but Black and Gass decided to assume creative control when they were not satisfied with the writers' ideas.

 In February 2003, it was announced that the band had signed with New Line Cinema to create a Tenacious D film, with Liam Lynch as the director, and Black, Gass and Lynch writing the script and being producers on the production.
 There was also speculation that Red Hour Productions would produce the film, which was later confirmed.
 Later in 2003, Black announced the film's working title as Tenacious D in: The Pick of Destiny and that the script was about the band's search for a sacred guitar pick.
 Filming had been expected to take place by the end of 2003; however, it was delayed by almost a year due to Black being cast in Peter Jackson's big budget remake of King Kong.
 In December 2004, Black and Gass performed some songs from the upcoming soundtrack of the film whilst touring Australia, and announcing that the film would include cameos from Meat Loaf and Ronnie James Dio.

 Principal photography for Tenacious D in The Pick of Destiny commenced in the spring of 2005, with the production finishing later that summer.
 The film held its first test screening to the press in October 2005.
 The film held two re-shoots in the summer of 2006 and according to Lynch, every crew member from the principal photography came back because they "had such a fun time working on set".
-Black also stated that the filming on this production was "the most fun I've ever had filming a movie".The film held its British premiere on November 1, 2006 at the Vue West End cinema in London, England.
-The film's domestic premiere was held at Grauman's Chinese Theatre in Los Angeles on November 9, 2006.
-Many of the actors who had cameos in the film were in attendance; including Ronnie James Dio, Dave Grohl, and Ben Stiller.
+Black also stated that the filming on this production was "the most fun I've ever had filming a movie".

-Black's salary

 Black agreed to a pay cut from his standard $12 million fee to $1 million that was then split between Black and Gass.